Prostate Cancer in Nevada

 - Weakness or numbness in the legs or feet

 - Loss of bladder or bowel control

 Screening tests are performed to determine the presence of abnormal or cancerous cells in the prostate.
-According to the 2018 screening guidelines from the U.S. Preventive Services Task Force, men aged 55 to 69 should have a discussion with their doctor about the potential benefits and harms of screening.
+According to the American Cancer Society, screening should begin at age 50 for men with average risk, but age 45 or men with high risk (family history).
 There are many uncertainties associated with screening that should be carefully considered.
-Many men who are screened will experience potential negative events, such as false-positive results, overdiagnosis and overtreatment, as well as complications from treatment, such as incontinence and erectile dysfunction.
+Many men who are screened may experience potential negative events, such as false-positive results, overdiagnosis and overtreatment, as well as complications from treatment, such as incontinence and erectile dysfunction.
 An in-depth discussion with a doctor about these risks enables informed, individualized decision-making incorporating each person’s values and preferences in the decision.
 Screening is not recommended for men 70 years and older, as the potential benefits of screening at that age do not outweigh the expected harms.

 Each screening method listed below may be used alone, or in combination with another.

 - Prostate-Specific Antigen (PSA) – tests your blood for traces of PSA.